thingsboard/thingsboard.github.io/docs/user-guide/customization.md

 * TOC
 {:toc}

-There are multiple ways to customize Thingsboard platform to suit your needs:
+There are multiple ways to customize ThingsBoard platform to suit your needs:

  - [Rule Engine](/docs/user-guide/rule-engine/) - allows to adding processing logic and invoking built-in plugins.
 If you can't find a suitable rule or plugin you can always implement it
    - Add new Rule Filter based on following [examples](https://github.com/thingsboard/thingsboard/tree/master/extensions-core/src/main/java/org/thingsboard/server/extensions/core/filter)